 Minto becomes an official sponsor for future Barrhaven recreation complex

-Ottawa – The new recreation complex under construction in Barrhaven South is now officially named the Minto Recreation Complex – Barrhaven.
+Ottawa, ON (December 06, 2013) – The new recreation complex under construction in Barrhaven South is now officially named the Minto Recreation Complex – Barrhaven.

 The name was unveiled today by Mayor Jim Watson, Councillor Mark Taylor and ward Councillor Jan Harder at the latest sponsorship announcement under the City’s Community Champions program.
 Roger Greenberg, Chief Executive Officer of the Minto Group received a Certificate of Recognition in the Leader Category from Mayor Watson and Councillors Harder, Desroches and Moffatt.